sonekac/EmailChecker/README.md

 ## Upcoming Features
 * Add more email structures
 * Add bash script to call the program
+  * Add Help flag
 * Better Input Validation
+* Ability to insert custom email structure
+* Add a quick search algorithm across a list of names